 Serve and Care for Your Community

-The behavioral-focused nature of the online B.A. in Criminology program prompts students to engage with subjects like psychology, sociology, and history to understand the root causes of human behavior.
+The behavioral-focused nature of the online B.A. in Criminology program prompts students to engage with subjects like psychology, sociology, and political science to understand the root causes of human behavior.
 Students learn from experts in the field how to research, analyze, and draw conclusions from criminal trends and behaviors.
 Small class sizes and one-on-one mentorship opportunities with faculty allow students to gain deeper insight.

 The benefit of this requirement is that students will be able to focus entirely on criminology while they pursue their academic and career goals.
 Because the online bachelor's in criminology is a degree completion program, students coming into the program are expected to have already completed their general education requirements.